google/trillian-examples/serverless/README.md

 ### Generating keys
-To create a new private key pair, usee the `generate_keys` command.
-Three flags must be passed:
-`--key_name` a name for the signing entity,
+To create a new private key pair, use the `generate_keys` command with `--key_name`, a name for the signing entity.
+You can output the public and private keys to files using
 `--out_pub` path and filename for the public key,
 `--out_priv` path and filename for the private key
+and stdout, private key, then public key, over 2 lines, using `--print`

 ```bash
 $ go run ./serverless/cmd/generate_keys --key_name=astra --out_pub=key.pub --out_priv=key